Mon-Fri 9:00 - 17:00

 Utility and Other Service Fees

-The purchaser might have to pay the utility and other service fees such as hydro, gas, water, and cable.
-Working with your real estate agent and lawyer is essential to understand all the costs associated with your home purchase and to factor them into your budget.
+The purchaser might have to pay utility and other service fees, such as hydro, gas, water, and cable.
+Working with your real estate agent and lawyer is essential to understanding all the costs associated with your home purchase and factoring them into your budget.

 In summary, purchasing real estate in Ontario has various closing costs that can add up quickly.
 Understanding and planning these costs is essential to avoid surprises during homebuying.
 Working with a knowledgeable real estate agent and lawyer ensures that you are fully prepared for all the expenses associated with your home purchase.